Swift Response 23 in Greece

-U.S. Army 1st Lt.
-Austin Adams, a pilot assigned to the 1st Battalion, 3rd Aviation Regiment, 12th Combat Aviation Brigade, conducts pre-flight inspections on an AH-64 Apache helicopter before his Swift Response 23 training mission at the Stefanovikeio Airport in Greece, May 9, 2023.
-Swift Response 23 features the Spanish Airborne Brigade “Brigada Paracaidista (BRIPAC)” replicating a division leading three separate Joint Forcible Entry airborne operations in the Baltic Sea and Mediterranean regions as part of linked exercises to DEFENDER 23.
+U.S. Army Spc.
+Izabel Enriquez, a combat medic assigned to the 1st Battalion, 503 Infantry Regiment, 173rd Airborne Brigade based in Vicenza, Italy, adjusts a Fighting Load Carrier for proper fit during a training exercise as part of Swift Response 23 in Anthofyoto, Greece on May 12, 2023.
+Swift Response 23 is part of DEFENDER 23, a U.S. Europe and Africa Command directed multi-national, joint exercise designed to build readiness and interoperability between U.S. and NATO allies and partners.
+Operational readiness across all domains such as air, is paramount to partnerships, crisis response, deterrence, and support to Allies and partners.

 DEFENDER 23 is a U.S. Army Europe and Africa led exercise focused on the strategic deployment of continental United States-based forces, employment of Army Prepositioned Stocks, and interoperability with Allies and partners.
 Taking place from 22 April to 23 June, DEFENDER 23 demonstrates USAREUR-AF’s ability to aggregate U.S.-based combat power quickly in Eastern Europe, increase lethality of the NATO Alliance through long-distance fires, build unit readiness in a complex joint, multi-national environment, and leverage host nation capabilities to increase USAREUR-AF’s operational reach.
-DEFENDER 23 includes more than 7,800 U.S. and 15,000 multi-national service members from more than 20 nations who will participate including, but not limited to: Estonia, France, Germany, Greece, Italy, Latvia, Poland, Portugal, Romania, Spain, United Kingdom and the United States.
-(U.S. Army Photo by Spc.
-Caroline Sauder)
+DEFENDER 23 includes more than 7,000 U.S. and 17,000 multi-national service members from more than 20 nations who will participate including, but not limited to: Estonia, France, Germany, Greece, Italy, Latvia, Poland, Portugal, Romania, Spain, United Kingdom and the United States.
+(U.S. Army photo by Staff Sgt.
+Jermaine Jackson)

 |Date Taken: